Wake up to a new smile!

 How Does Sedation Dentistry Work?

 With sedation dentistry, there is nothing to fear.
-It’s time to take back control and take command of your dental health.
+It’s time to take back the control and take command of your dental health.
 No more discomfort.
 No more embarrassment.
 No more time wasted.

 Is Sedation Dentistry Safe?

 Oral Conscious Sedation dentistry is performed under the supervision of specially trained dentists.
 As any treatment has potential risks and benefits, the risks of properly administered sedation dentistry are very low.
 Our office uses a limited number of medications, making it easier to track and reverse problems that may occur on rare occasions.
 For extra safety, reversing agents are available that can counteract the sedating medication within a few minutes.

 What special training is required for a sedation dentistry permit?
 The American Dental Association requires the completion of a 60 hour course.
 There are strict requirements for course content, including practical experience sedating patients, as well as extensive classroom instruction.